 17. The most powerful person in the EU is Luxembourgish.

-Jean-Claude Junker holds the position of the President of the European Commission.
+As a matter of fact, Jean-Claude Junker holds the position of the President of the European Commission.

 18. Luxembourgers are typically tri-lingual.

 Here’s a fact about Luxembourg’s linguistic diversity.
 The national language of Luxembourg is Lëtzebeurgesch or Luxembourgish (a Franconian dialect of High German).
 Children learn in Luxembourgish in nursery schools; then also in French and German at primary school, plus English at secondary level.
 In the workplace, in the media and in everyday life, Luxembourgish, German, English, French and Portuguese are common; at administrative level, it’s Luxembourgish, German, as well as French.
 The Luxembourg parliament uses Luxembourgish while laws use French.